jonathanericksen/Party_Tweets/README.md

 - Natural Language Processing with NLTK
 - Sentiment analysis with TextBlob
-- ANN modeling using LSTM and GRU networks
+- Tweet classification with LSTM and GRU ANNs

 Below is a summary of the project's intent and findings: